• Published January 23, 2025

 How to Repair Damage

-Even when they don’t use the word inclusion, many leaders are interested in creating an inclusive culture at their organization.
+Even when they don’t use specific terms, many leaders are interested in creating an inclusive culture at their organization.
 Inclusive workplaces can help bring out the best in all employees, fostering a climate of innovation and creativity.

 Avoiding difficult conversations can be far worse than making a mistake and being open to learning and improvement.
 Trial and error, paired with continuous learning and humility, make things better — and foster more inclusive workplaces.